daveythacher/LED_Matrix_RP2040/README.md

 This must be true or false.
 If false this build will not be included in the build script.

 ### app
 This is a string for the corresponding application in src folder.
 These applications determine the serial implementation protocol, if used and LED Matrix algorithm. usb and spi are BCM.
-These are only supported for standard LED driver panels. app3 is for MBI5153 LED driver panels only.
-Other application specific options also exist.
+These are only supported for standard LED driver panels.

 ### multiplex
 This is the scan number marked on the back of the panel.
 This number is usually in the middle near a S prefix.